-Mentors' competency scores from 2020 for outcome indicator 5.3a (%) Mentor Competencies Male Female Overall Creates a safe, encouraging learning Environment 98.6 97.5 98.0 Teacher listens to students and gives constructive feedback.
+Mentors' competency scores from 2020 for outcome indicator 5.3a (%)

+Mentor Competencies Male Female Overall Creates a safe, encouraging learning Environment 98.6 97.5 98.0 Teacher listens to students and gives constructive feedback.
 96.7 95.0 95.8 Employs a variety of instructional strategies that encourage student participation and critical thinking 95.2 90.5 92.9 The mentor exhibits ethical mentor Codes of conduct during the lesson delivery.
 88.5 82.9 85.8 Plans and delivers varied and challenging lessons, showing a clear grasp of the intended outcomes of their Teaching.
 84.2 75.4 79.9 Explains concepts clearly using examples familiar to students.
 51.7 51.3 51.5 Manages behaviour and learning with small and large classes 46.4 46.7 46.6 Uses a variety of assessment modes during teaching to support learning 46.9 42.2 44.6 The mentor demonstrates effective, growing leadership qualities in the classroom 35.4 33.2 34.3 Pays attention to all students, especially girls and students with SEN, ensuring their progress.
 35.4 26.1 30.9 The mentor understands how children develop and learn in diverse contexts and applies this in their teaching.
 33.0 22.1 27.7 The mentor use of age and grade(s) appropriate strategies to enact in the lesson 24.9 27.6 26.2 Consideration of Learners' cultural, linguistic Socio-economic and educational backgrounds in planning and teaching 23.9 23.6 23.8 Produces and uses a variety of teaching and learning resources that enhance learning, including ICT.
 23.9 22.6 23.3 Employs instructional strategies appropriate for mixed ability, Multi-lingual and multi-age classes 24.4 16.1 20.3

-Mentor Competencies Male Female Overall Sets meaningful tasks that encourage learner collaboration 21.1 17.6 19.4 and leads to purposeful learning.
-21.1 17.0 13.1
+Mentor Competencies Male Female Overall Sets meaningful tasks that encourage learner collaboration and leads to purposeful learning.
+21.1 17.6 19.4

-Mentors' competency y scores from 2020 for outcome ind icator 5 3a (%) mentors competenc y scores from 2020 for outcome ma (ator 3.3a (70)
+Mentors' competency scores from 2020 for outcome indicator 5.3a (%)